mduvernon/event-dispatching/README.md

-# event-dispatcher
+# event-dispatching

 Allows to register subscribers and dispatch events across the application including Inversify.
+This package is an update of the `event-dispatch` module from here

 ## Installation

 1. Install module:

-   `npm install event-dispatcher --save`
+   `npm install event-dispatching --save`

 2. Use [typings](https://github.com/typings/typings) to install all required definition dependencies.